daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

 Effect: Over the course of one day, the user can activate the cypher a total number of times equal to its level.
 Each time, they can affect an object they can see within long range that is not too heavy for them to affect physically.
-The effect must occur over the course of a round and could include closing or opening a door, keying in a number on a keypad, transferring an object a short distance, wresting an object from another creature’s grasp (on a successful Might-based roll), or pushing a creature an immediate distance.
+The effect must occur over the course of a round and could include closing or opening a door, keying in a number on a keypad, transferring an object a short distance, wresting an object from another creature's grasp (on a successful Might-based roll), or pushing a creature an immediate distance.
 (A manipulation beam could be used to operate a computer at a distance, which would make some infiltration and hacking jobs easier.)

 MATTER TRANSFERENCE RAY

 Level: 1d6 + 3

 Effect: The user can target one nonliving object within long range that is their size or smaller of the cypher level or lower.
 The object is transferred directly to a random location at least 100 miles (160 km) away.
-If the GM feels it appropriate to the circumstances, only a portion of an object is transferred (a portion whose volume is no more than the user’s).
+If the GM feels it appropriate to the circumstances, only a portion of an object is transferred (a portion whose volume is no more than the user's).

 MEDITATION AID

 Level: 1d6 + 2

-Effect: Restores a number of points equal to the cypher’s level to the user’s Intellect Pool.
+Effect: Restores a number of points equal to the cypher's level to the user's Intellect Pool.

 MEMORY SWITCH